MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### Plan for Change: Ending support for Windows Information Protection

 Microsoft Windows [announced](https://go.microsoft.com/fwlink/?linkid=2202124) they're ending support for Windows Information Protection (WIP).
 The Microsoft Intune family of products will be discontinuing future investments in managing and deploying WIP.
-In addition to limiting future investments, we will remove support for WIP *without enrollment* scenario by the end of calendar year 2022.
+In addition to limiting future investments, we removed support for WIP *without enrollment* scenario at the end of calendar year 2022.

 ### How does this affect you or your users?